 By Bernard St John

-We continue serialising this highly detailed, well-researched narrative of the Apparition of Our Lady of Pontmain.
-This is taken from Bernard St John’s 1904 book, The Blessed Virgin in the Nineteenth Century: Apparitions, Revelations, Graces.
+This is the third and concluding part of a highly detailed, well-researched narrative of the Apparition of Our Lady of Pontmain.
+This is taken from Bernard St John’s 1903 book The Blessed Virgin in the Nineteenth Century: Apparitions, Revelations, Graces.

 Please see the first part here – not simply for the beginning of the account, but also for some further historical information regarding France, which may help to better comprehend more fully the significance of Our Lady of Pontmain.